 - 2.1 It is a requirement under the Localism Act 2011 that all Councils adopt a Code of Conduct and that the Code adopted must be based upon the Nolan Principles of Conduct in Public Life.
 The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution adopted in May 2015 (and is unchanged from the previous Code of Conduct). - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all the Parish Councils.
 Consequently, all the Parish Councils in the Maidstone area adopted their own Codes of Conduct with the majority adopting the Borough Council's Code of Conduct. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 At the Full Council meeting in May 2015 the Council adopted arrangements for dealing with all complaints received under the Code of Conduct.
-In addition it was resolved that oversight of Code of Conduct complaints would fall under the terms of reference of the Audit Standards and Governance Committee. - 2.5 As part of the committees oversight function it is agreed that the Monitoring Officer provide reports on complaints to the Audit Standards and Governance Committee.
-It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the committee the names of the complainant and the councillor complained about are both kept confidential in accordance with the Data Protection Act 1998. - 2.6 Since the last report to this Committee on 23 November 2015 there have been ten new complaints against sixteen subject members. - 2.7 Of the ten complaints received three related to borough councillors and seven related to parish councillors. - 2.8 As of 31 August 2016 two complaints are at the initial assessment stage, two have been concluded with a finding that there was no breach of the
+In addition it was resolved that oversight of Code of Conduct complaints would fall under the terms of reference of the Audit, Governance and Standards Committee. - 2.5 As part of the committees oversight function it is agreed that the Monitoring Officer provide reports on complaints to the Audit, Governance and Standards Committee.
+It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the committee the names of the complainant and the councillor complained about are both kept confidential in accordance with the Data Protection Act 1998. - 2.6 Since the last report to this Committee on 19 September 2016 there have been three new complaints. - 2.7 Of the three complaints received two related to borough councillors and one related to a parish councillor.

-Code of Conduct, four were not progressed as three failed the local assessment criteria and one failed the legal jurisdiction test.
-The remaining two complaints had been referred to independent investigation, however, following the resignation of both subject members the investigations have ceased and the matters closed.

-2.9 The new Constitution provides for a Hearings Sub-Committee to meet to consider any complaint which remains valid after investigation and consideration by the Monitoring Officer in consultation (as required) with the Independent Person.
+- 2.8 As of 5 January 2017 one complaint is at the initial assessment stage, one was not progressed as it failed the legal jurisdiction test and one was not progressed as it failed the local assessment criteria. - 2.9 In the last report to the Committee two complaints were awaiting initial assessment.
+Of these one has been concluded with a finding that there was no breach of the Code of Conduct and one was not progressed as it failed the local assessment criteria. - 2.10 The new Constitution provides for a Hearings Sub-Committee to meet to consider any complaint which remains valid after investigation and consideration by the Monitoring Officer in consultation (as required) with the Independent Person.
 To date the Hearings Sub-Committee has not yet been required to meet.